s2eus2on/Svider.js/README.md

 Svider is a svelte slider, aimed at being customizable and fast.
 Requires jQuery, compatible with 1.9+.

-# Usage
+## Usage

-Svider.js will work by automatically when you use the provided HTML and CSS, and include the jQuery and Svider.js.
+Svider.js will work automatically when you include the provided HTML and CSS, and include the jQuery and Svider.js.

-## HTML
+### HTML
-Here's an example of the setup used by Svider.js.

 	<div class="svider">
 		<div class="svider-nav">